HomeworldSDL/HomeworldSDL/README.md

 📣 **Play in your browser!** Try our experimental wasm port here: [Gardens of Kadesh]

-Source port of Homeworld 1 for Linux.
+Source port of Homeworld 1 for modern operating systems (Linux, Windows, macOS).

-🛈 This repo is the central hub for the HomeworldSDL projects.
-There are different forks focused on different platforms.
+🛈 This repo is the central hub for the HomeworldSDL projects and is less frequently updated.
+There are currently a few different forks focused on different platforms and in the process of being stabilised and merged here.

 - Web & Windows: [Gardens of Kadesh]
-- Linux: [Tenhauser Gate]
+- Linux, macOS, Windows: [Tenhauser Gate]
-- Mac: [Hiigara]

 [Homeworld] is a 3D space real-time strategy game released in 1999.
-It's source code was [released in 2003] by [Relic Entertainment], allowing a small but dedicated community of fans to port it to [SDL], enabling native versions for Linux, MacOS, and more recently, web browsers.
+Its source code was [released in 2003] by [Relic Entertainment], allowing a small but dedicated community of fans to port it to [SDL], enabling native versions for Linux, MacOS, and more recently, web browsers.

 💬 Join our [matrix space] or [discord]

+⚠️ Instructions below are unmaintained, and probably outdated.
+Please check one of the forks above first.

 [matrix space]: https://matrix.to/#/#homeworld-sdl:matrix.org
 [discord]: https://discord.gg/3hTsAsargq